-Beyond the mill the ciergyman came into the unkempt fringe of the city's garment.
-The violet-tinted arc globes above showed blackened
+Beyond the mill the ciergyman came into the unkempt fringe of the city's garment, The violet-tinted arc globes above showed blackened blotches of snow and puddles of filth covered with skins of gray ice.

 Under one of these lights Merton came to a stand-still.
 The imprint of a child's foot indicated that the bare toes had projected from a broken shoe.
 And near the print was a little splatter of blood.